The stomach is a large organ located in your upper abdomen. It plays a critical role in helping to digest food and absorb nutrients.

-There are three main types:
+There are three types of adenocarcinoma:

-- Diffuse stomach cancer is an aggressive type of adenocarcinoma that grows rapidly within the cells of the stomach wall.
-Because it does not form a mass or a tumor, this type of stomach cancer can be difficult to diagnose.
-It tends to develop in people who are younger and have a family history of the disease or a genetic syndrome.
+This aggressive cancer grows rapidly in the cells of the stomach wall.
+It doesn’t form a mass or a tumor, so it can be challenging to diagnose.
+It tends to start in younger people with a family history of the disease or a related genetic syndrome.